yxding/ImageColorization/README.md

 ```

-- To train the model of flowers dataset with tuned hyperparameters:
+- To train the model on flowers dataset with tuned hyperparameters:
 ```
+cd Colorizing-with-CGANs
 python train.py \
   --seed 100 \
   --dataset flowers \